susanBuck/notes/10_SEO/03_Tools_and_Strategies.md

 [Website Optimization Techniques for Local Businesses](http://webdesign.tutsplus.com/articles/seo-for-local-businesses--webdesign-10507)

-* Connect your site/business with Google+
+* Connect your site/business with Google+.
-* Make sure your business address is clearly indicated on your site
+* Make sure your business address is clearly indicated on your site.
-* Include microdata tags with your business address
+* Include microdata tags with your business address.
-* Have other sites link to you using location info in the anchor text (Yellow Pages, Yelp, FourSquare for example)
+* Have other sites link to you using location info in the anchor text (Yellow Pages, Yelp, FourSquare for example).